 It’s not all about baby, you are equally important in the state of your baby’s mental health.
 It can be exhausting being a parent, and no one will tell you otherwise.
 But you must make sure that you are looking after yourself too.
+That’s why it’s crucial to see an online psychiatrist who specializes in mental health.
+Psychiatrists are qualified to assess your physical and mental problems.
 Eating and drinking correctly, exercising where possible, keeping on top of your personal hygiene.
 You not being in a good state of mind will reflect onto your baby’s mood too.
 If you need help from someone, ask!
 Keeping on battling alone is not good for your mental health which will then pass onto baby.

 Babies love bright colour and textures to explore, and these also contribute to good mental health.
 Keeping the world around them interested allows their brains to develop and encourage communication skills.
 Books and songs are also great ways to keep your baby stimulated and interested in what is going on around them.

 This does not mean a staring competition!
 Eye contact shows your baby that you are interested in them and allows them to associate a face with a voice.
 This, linked to good communication, is a very powerful way to give good mental health to your baby.
 Baby’s brain development will progress because of this.